Meningococcal vaccine (By injection)

 If you notice these less serious side effects, talk with your doctor:

-- Pain, itching, swelling, burning or a lump under your skin where the shot is given.
+- Pain, itching, swelling, burning, or a lump under your skin where the shot was given

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088